-While Public Health zealots trumpet their claim to the moral high ground, it’s still worth asking: “are they right?”
+While Public Health zealots trumpet their claim to the moral high ground over statins, it’s still worth asking: “are they right?”

 Here’s a strange piece of news.
 This week, two of Britain’s top doctors (Knights of the Realm, no less) recommended in the strongest terms that tens of thousands of their hitherto well patients deliberately make themselves ill.
 They don’t know precisely who these victims of unnecessary sickness will be.
 But they know from their statistics that, if the millions of people targeted with prescriptions for statins decide to comply, the treatment will cause a certain percentage of them to develop muscle disease and possibly diabetes.